Moheyan: Liberation from vikalpa-citta

 yet, a principal point of Moheyan's teaching is that according to Moheyan, the root cause of samsara is the creation of false distinctions, vikalpa-citta.
 As long as these false distinctions are being created, one is bound to samsara.

 Good and evil acts

 According to Buton Rinchen Drub, Moheyan taught that carrying out good or evil acts binds one to transmigration.
 Moheyan's point is that the concept of good or false is itself still conceptual thinking, which obscures enlightenment.
 If all thought, good or bad, obscures enlightenment, then all actions must be based on the simplest principles of conduct.
 To achieve proper conduct, all conceptions, without exception should be seen as false:

 Not-thinking

 Sam van Schaik notes that Moheyan "didn’t advocate the suppression of thoughts," but rather advised, in his own words:

 By practicing dhyana, awareness should be reverted toward this awareness itself:

 By turning the attention inward, one discovers that no "self-nature" can be found in the movements of the mind.
 Eventually, dhyana leads to the realisation that awareness is empty, and cannot be grasped by concepts:

+Position regarding the six paramitas

+According to Moheyan, while the paramitas may be necessary for beings who are unable to attain awakening suddenly, for beings of higher spiritual capacity one can neither speak of the necessity nor non-necessity of the paramitas.
+For beings who have attained no-thought, the paramitas arise without conscious effort, in a kind of "automatic practice."
+On the other hand, for beings yet to attain non-conceptuality, the paramitas should be practiced, yet "without expectation of reward."
+Moheyan also makes a distinction between external and internal paramitas.
+The external paramitas refer to upāya, external practices which benefit others; while the internal paramita refers to prajñā, the non-conceptual wisdom by which one liberates oneself.